Fyre-Aspect/Fyre-Aspect/README.md

 - Continuously learn new tools and improve my skills

 ## Projects
-- **Lyra** – Uses APIs to fetch and display data, demonstrating interactive web functionality
+- **Lyra** – Uses APIs to fetch and use real time teaching assistant in your discord call, demonstrating interactive web functionality and backend versatility.
-- **Flowboard** – API-driven project for real-time data and user interaction
-- **ShurPlus** – Integrates APIs for a functional and responsive web experience
+- **ShurPlus** – Integrates APIs for a functional and responsive web experience helping logistics issue between foodbanks, organizers and volunteers.
 - **Portfolio Website** – My personal website showing my skills, projects, and achievements.
-Built with Next.js and TypeScript
+Built with Next.js and TypeScript with an additional feature of a chatbot made for ease of navigation.

 ## Skills
 - Web development with React, JavaScript, and TypeScript